Kit Young: Career

 Post graduation from RADA, Young played the lead in The Extraordinary Cabaret of Dorian Gray at the 2017 Underbelly Theatre Festival in South Bank.
 He also joined the UK tour of The Real Thing as Billy.
 In 2018, he played Octavius in a production of Julius Caesar at the Bridge Theatre, the Journalist in a production of The Prime of Miss Jean Brodie at Donmar Warehouse, and Malcolm in Macbeth at the Sam Wanamaker Playhouse at the Globe Theatre.

 Young made his television debut in 2019 with a guest role in Endeavour.
 He also appeared in the Dylan Holmes Williams directed short The Devil's Harmony.
 That spring and summer, he played Lysander in A Midsummer Night's Dream at Bridge Theatre alongside Gwendoline Christie, which earned him an Ian Charleson Award nomination.

 In October 2019, it was announced Young would star as Jesper Fahey the 2021 Netflix series Shadow and Bone, an adaptation of fantasy book series The Grisha Trilogy and the Six of Crows Duology by Leigh Bardugo.
 His performance was singled out by several publications.
 The series was cancelled by Netflix after two seasons.
 In 2022, he starred in the horror film The Origin (later Out of Darkness) and appeared in the Netflix film adaptation of The School for Good and Evil.

-Young is currently starring in the 2025 FX on Hulu series Alien: Earth.
-Also in 2025, he is starring as George Knightley opposite Amelia Kenworthy in Ava Pickett's stage adaptation of Emma at the Rose Theatre, Kingston.
+In 2025 Young starred in the 2025 FX and FX on Hulu series Alien: Earth, and appeared as George Knightley opposite Amelia Kenworthy in Ava Pickett's stage adaptation of Emma at the Rose Theatre, Kingston.
+His Jack Absolute in The Rivals at the Orange Tree was commended by one reviewer as "a particular joy to watch for his physicality and speed".